elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibitor.

 - {: .pr} I say: at the trees and the savannah, at the rain and the sun ...
-As if, on this continent of fugitive Indians, the accents of the law had not been first engraved on the steady ears of the tree and the savannah.
+As if, on this continent of fugitive Indians, the accents of the law had not been engraved first and foremost on the steady ears of the trees and the savannah.

 - {:.sp} The Herald *(amazed.)*